riscv-non-isa/riscv-c-api-doc/riscv-c-api.md

 ### `__attribute__((target_clones("<ATTR-STRING>", ...)))

 The `target_clones` attribute is used to create multiple versions of a function.
-The compiler emits multiple versions based on the provided arguments.
+The compiler will emit multiple versions based on the provided arguments.

-Each `ATTR-STRING` defines the distinguished version for the current function.
-Notably, the ATTR-STRING list must include `default` implying the translation unit scope build attributes.
+Each `ATTR-STRING` defines a distinguished version of the function.
+The ATTR-STRING list must include `default` indicating the translation unit scope build attributes.

 The syntax and constraints of `ATTR-STRING` are identical to [target attribute](#__attribute__targetattr-string).